Hit Men

 Reflective Reading: II Chronicles 25:1-12

-“Why should you suppose that God will cast you down before the enemy?” ~II Chronicles 25:8
+“Why should you suppose that God will cast you down before the enemy?”
+(II Chronicles 25:8)

-There is no doubt that God allows unsettling attacks into our lives for a reason: our good.
-He’s testing us to see whether or not we’ll trust him completely.
 King Amaziah didn’t pass the test because of the idols of his heart.
-After the prophet tells the king to send the soldiers back, he basically says, “and what about the money that I paid down for my soldiers?
+After the prophet tells the king to send the soldiers back, he says (my paraphrase), “But what about the money that I paid down for the extra soldiers?
 Do I get a refund?”
-He really doesn't get it.
-But I think he starts to after hearing what the prophet says next,
+Amaziah doesn’t mind the change in plans as long as he doesn’t lose all that money!
+Isn’t that one of the main reasons people compromise when facing difficult decisions—their love of money?

-“Amaziah, The LORD is able to give you much more than this.” ~ II Chronicles 25:9b
+“Amaziah, The LORD is able to give you much more than this” (II Chronicles 25:9b).

-“The LORD is able to give you much more than this.” ~ II Chronicles 25:9b
+“The LORD is able to give you much more than this” (II Chronicles 25:9b)!

 Mark Hamby